Building a Near-Zero-Cost Serverless Task Manager on AWS

 Step 1.
 Host the frontend privately with S3 and CloudFront

 The key decision here was not to expose the bucket publicly.
 Instead, I configured Origin Access Control (OAC) so only CloudFront can fetch objects from S3.
+The bucket policy only grants s3:GetObject to the CloudFront distribution's OAC identity.

 That gave me three benefits:

-- direct access to S3 objects is denied
+- direct access to S3 objects is denied even if someone knows the URL

-- users can still access the website normally through CloudFront
+- users can still access the website normally through CloudFront with OAC policy

 This was one of the first moments where the project shifted from "just make it work" to "make it work properly."